sandiegojs/sandiegojs.github.com/index.md

   <div class="span6">
   <h4>Every First Tuesday</h4>
   <p>
-  Every first Tuesday is our official meetup where we get together at <a href="https://www.google.com/search?q=one+america+plaza">One America Plaza</a>* for presentations from the community and then chat at a local bar.
+  Every first Tuesday is our official meetup where we get together at <a href="https://www.commnexus.org/incubator/">EvoNexus</a>* for presentations from the community and then chat at a local bar.
 Talks generally range from 30 to 90 minutes and are of any web or JavaScript related topic.<br><br>
   * <strong>always</strong> check <a href="http://www.meetup.com/sandiegojs/">meetup.com</a> to rsvp and verify the venue!